orefalo/svelte-splitpanes/README.md

 ## Todo

-- If a not all pane default sizes are provided, calculate the missing ones
+- If some panes miss sizing defaults, calculate them
 - If the total pane sizes is > 100, prorate them

 ## Browser Support